 Bobson Dugnutt was a fictional baseball player in the 1994 console game Fighting Baseball, the Japanese version of MLBPA baseball published by EA.
 He was a bench player for the Milwaukee franchise, a backup outfielder and pinch hitter.

-Lack of a license to use the real names of baseball players led to the game designers using some creativity to come up with believable-sounding names.
+Lack of a license to use the real names of baseball players led to the game designers using some creativity to come up with believable-sounding names, with uneven results.
 Bobson Dugnutt was the most absurd name in the meme inspired by the game.

 The Bobson Dugnutt meme

-Humorous Japanese attempts at English are no stranger to memes.
+Unintentionally humorous Japanese attempts at English in retro games are no stranger to memes.
 “All your base are belong to us” from the 1992 game Zero Wing was a popular early meme of the late 1990s.
-It took me longer to learn about Bobson Dugnutt, who surfaced and started to gain Internet fame around 2007.
-Maybe he’s just not quite as famous as “All your base are belong to us,” or maybe I’m not as hip as I used to be.
+Bobson Dugnutt took longer to surface, finally breaking through on the meme scene around 2007.
+Its biggest viral days are probably behind it, but it still makes the rounds a couple of times a year.

-The game is real, and it plays pretty much like any other 90s console baseball game.
-The Super Famicom version plays fine in modern SNES emulators.
+The game is real, and it plays very much like any other 90s console baseball game.
+The Super Famicom version works perfectly in modern SNES emulators.

 Sports games tend to have a short shelf life, because there’s usually not a ton of difference between them.
 But whoever fired this one up in 2007 found something unexpected.